PangWinnie0219/GradCAMDownstreamTask/README.md

 to load the checkpoint from GC-A, GC-B, GC-C and GC-D respectively.
 If you are using `gc_model` = `1` or `2`, set `cls` to 9, else, set `cls` to 11.

-### 1. Method 1 (Raw Image):
+### 1. Variant 1: Localization and Naive FE (LN-FE):

 This method is similar to the conventional feature extraction method.
-The region images will be cropped from the raw image and these cropped region images will be forwarded to the model again.
+The region images will be cropped from the raw image and these cropped region images will be forwarded to the feature extractor.

 1. Crop the region images based on the predicted bounding box
 ```bash